 Central University Library, latter half of C19th

 During Nicolae Ceauşescu’s communist rule of the country, a great number of historic buildings were replaced with government buildings throughout the city.
 One of those buildings is the Peoples House, now called the Parliament Palace.
-Many Romanians have mixed feelings about this building because 26 square km (if my memory serves me correctly) of homes, churches and other buildings were destroyed to build it.
+Many Romanians have mixed feelings about this building because 26 square km of homes, churches and other buildings were destroyed to build it.
 The Parliament Palace measures 270 m by 240 m, 86 m high and 92 m below ground, it has 12 levels, and holds 8 titles in the Guinness Book of World Records.
 It is the second largest building in the world next to the Pentagon building in the United States.
 It was from this building that communist leader escaped the revolution by helicopter, only to be caught soon after in Târgovişte Romania, with his wife Elena.

 Peoples' House, now Parliament Palace, 1980s

-Well I hope you enjoyed seeing some pictures from one of my favourite cities in the world.
+I hope you enjoyed seeing some pictures from one of my favourite cities in the world.
 Bucharest has so many beautiful buildings and parks, and it would take a very long time to list them all here.
-If you ever have the opportunity, I highly recommend that you visit and see them all for yourself.
+If you have the opportunity, I highly recommend that you visit and see them for yourself.